Tracking stolen crypto is a booming business: How blockchain sleuths recover digital loot

 Ardoino, Tether’s chief technology officer, took note.
-Typically, when savvy cyber criminals make off with cryptocurrency, they transfer the assets between online wallets through difficult-to-trace transactions.
+Typically, when savvy cybercriminals make off with cryptocurrency, they transfer the assets among online wallets through difficult-to-trace transactions.
 And poof — the money is lost.

 Ardoino sprang into action and minutes later froze the assets.